-We’ll be happy to assist you any way we can with your radiant floor heat project!
+We’ll be happy to assist you any way we can with your radiant heat furnace project!

-Radiant floor heat is the best type of heat and keeps your floors toasty warm! radiant floor heat is about 20% more efficient and you can keep the water temperature much lower; saving you even more wood or coal!
+Radiant heat off your furnace is the best type of heat and keeps your floors toasty warm! radiant floor heat is about 20% more efficient and you can keep the water temperature much lower; saving you even more wood or coal!

 The water that runs through your floor for radiant floor heat is never any warmer than 140°.
 Hotter temperatures will crack the floor if you have concrete and may warp your wood if it is any hotter.

 One nice thing about radiant floor heat, is that it keeps the lower 10 feet of your room the warmest.
 This eliminates heat going up to the ceiling and out the roof where it is ultimately lost.
 This is one of the reasons for the great savings with radiant floor heat. this is fabulous for rooms that have tall ceilings, such as in great rooms.

 It is also very nice not having air blowing around.
 This means that air is not blowing around either and it ends up feeling warmer.